 I decided to create them as fairies in the most realistic way possible- and they were all in!
 And very, very excited!
 I printed some of the images as 16×20 gallery blocks for their room and a few years later, they are still loving them 🙂

-A lot of detailed editing goes into these images and I wasn’t sure if I was ready to offer them as sessions at that point, due to the time involved with each image and I was still in the learning process.
-It had been fun creating them for my girls and going forward with other fairy sessions, I wanted to be sure I could spend quality time on each image.
+A lot of detailed editing goes into these images and it had been fun creating them for my girls and going forward with other fairy sessions, I wanted to be sure I could spend quality time on each image.
 So recently at our summer staff meeting, we revisited the idea and our team came up with a few different thoughts and helped in the planning of the Children’s Fine Art Session package.
 My youngest daughter was turning 4 this year and is always up for an adventure involving anything outside… so off we went to some beautiful spots and she loved being able to just play with no pressure, and it was perfect for the shots I wanted to capture.

 Each family got their favourite image presented on Fine Art paper and matte which brought out the beautiful colors from each image.
 They were ready to frame and we couldn’t be more pleased with how the sessions all went.
 We look forward to doing them again…. maybe a spring session might be in order… 🙂